Scholarships and Grants

 The $27,000 per year Light the Way Scholarship is awarded to up to 50 incoming students per year who utilize their abilities to Light the Way for others.
 Whether it’s community service to help people in need, innovation to improve society, or volunteering to heal our planet, this scholarship recognizes and supports students who positively impact the world in their own meaningful way.
 Learn more about the application process for this scholarship.

-Assumption offers scholarships of up to $5,000 for incoming students who demonstrate exceptional instrumental talent and who commit to participate in the Assumption College Band.
+Assumption offers scholarships of up to $10,000 for incoming students who demonstrate exceptional instrumental talent and who commit to participate in the Assumption University Band.
 The scholarship is renewable each year for instrumentalists who want to be part of an advanced level artistic experience and high quality ensemble and instrumentation.
+Learn more about the Band Scholarship.

-Assumption offers a number of vocal music merit scholarships of $2,500 - $10,000 to incoming students who demonstrate vocal excellence and who commit to participation in the Assumption College Chorale and its a cappella chamber ensemble, VOCE.
+Assumption offers a number of vocal music scholarships up to $10,000 to incoming students who demonstrate vocal excellence and who commit to participation in the Assumption University Chorale and its a cappella chamber ensemble, VOCE.
+Learn more about the Vocal Music Scholarship.

-The Assumption College Grant is awarded to students who demonstrate financial need.
+The Assumption University Grant is awarded to students who demonstrate financial need.
 The FAFSA form must be completed each year to be considered for these funds.
-Learn more about renewing your Assumption College Grant.
+Learn more about renewing your Assumption University Grant.

-Assumption College participates in the following Federal Grant Programs.
+Assumption University participates in the following Federal Grant Programs.
 To be eligible for these funds, students must complete the FAFSA annually and demonstrate financial need based on a qualifying EFC

 The Federal Pell Grant is awarded to undergraduate students with considerable financial need.
 Annual award amounts are determined each year by the Federal Government.
 The current maximum Pell Grant for a full-time student is $6,195 for the 2019-2020 academic year.

-Assumption College participates in the following state grant programs.
+Assumption University participates in the following state grant programs.
 To be eligible for these funds, students must complete the FAFSA annually, in accordance with each state's established deadline, and demonstrate financial need.

 The MASSGrant is available to full-time undergraduate students who are permanent legal residents of Massachusetts.
 Award amounts are determined each year by the Commonwealth of Massachusetts.
 Current MASSGrant amounts range from $600-$1,600.